JPLogistics/JPLogistics_C152/README.md

 - **Primary Download (Latest Release): [V0.9.4](https://github.com/JPLogistics/MSFS_C152/releases/)**
 - **Alternative Download Site: [V0.9.4](https://flightsim.to/file/2246/msfs-c152-community)**
 - **Discord Channel: [MSFS_C152 Community](https://discord.gg/Arj3jnBmk5)**

+**Donations**
+Continued work on this project is with a large thanks to our donators!
+Without this kind gesture finding time is slightly more difficult, but every donation means extra time I can set aside to update/upgrade and improve this mod!
+I accept the following CryptoCoins or via the buttons below!

+(Preferred) FIRO: aDmPY6wepGPHHSexWHfXegDsUqTZPhKrLv
+BitCoin: 1LbnfyHbTrYinAmCgbXA58xh5zni34YPP9
+USDT: 0x3a6e64ba672c02f59600508d6657f4dd5a44546c

+**OVER 10'000 DOWNLOADS!**

 ## V0.9.4 - It can only get better!
 Firstly I would like to thank each and every one of you for patiently waiting for this release!